-Each summer Project Puffin provides 15 seabird internships on Maine islands to college age students.
-The testimonials of Alex Guyton and Austin Patton from Warren Wilson College give insight to the value of the experience.
+Each summer Project Puffin provides seabird internships on Maine islands to college age students.
+The testimonials of Alex Guyton, Austin Patton, and Marisa Browning-Kamins give insight to the value of the experience.

 Intern Alex Guyton: